WlFranzi/sundayfunday-fasttext/README.md

 this is great data set, as each English sentence is exactly translated into a German sentence

 2. take every english sentence and ping Watsons tone analyzer API(https://tone-analyzer-demo.ng.bluemix.net/).
+Watson tone analyzer works only on english text.
 Here is a handy  python script for that (https://bruceelgort.com/2016/06/07/using-ibm-watson-tone-analyzer-with-python/)

 This will give you up to 7 labels for each sentences: joy, fear, anger, sadness, analytical, confident, tentative.